 Evidence Based Practice/ Research Award Committee

-The EBP/Research Award Committee is charged with the responsibility of reviewing the de-identified award applications submitted by nominees, choosing the application(s) to recieve the award and reporting this information to the Board of Directors within a specified amount of time.
+The EBP/Research Award Committee is charged with the responsibility of reviewing the de-identified award applications submitted by nominees, choosing the application(s) to receive the award and reporting this information to the Board of Directors within a specified amount of time.
 These committee members are expected to devote the necessary time required to thoroughly review each application in detail to ensure appropriate grading of each application for reporting purposes to the board.
 Specific duties include participating on an ad hoc basis on board conference calls, sharing information regarding the award with colleagues and remaining updated on the grading criteria and requirements of accepted applications.